homer0/jest-ex/README.md

 ## The motivation

 First I started with the transformer (the preprocessor at that time) because I was having issues with the code coverage where some _invisible lines_ weren't being tested so my reported showed as _incomplete_.
-Those lines were _Babel magic_, but Babel/Babel-Jest wasn't adding the Istanbul comment, so I started there, I made a preprocessor that would compile the script with Babel and add the comment for those _invisible lines_.
+Those lines were _Babel magic_, but Babel wasn't adding the Istanbul comment, so I started there, I made a preprocessor that would compile the script with Babel and add the comment for those _invisible lines_.

 After that, and knowing that I had the power to make changes, I started noticing a few things that I didn't like about my tests, like (because I needed to for some cases) having to `jest.unmock` one by one all the files of a directory, when glob patterns are a really common thing on Node apps nowadays; other thing, and this is more Node related than Jest, the fact that because all `require`/`import` has to be relative to the test file, the file header was full of `../../..`.
 So, I built the ability to use glob patterns on `jest.unmock` and a special format for referencing path relatives to the root of your project.